 How to Get the Dog Smell Out of House If You’re Trying to Sell

-You love your dog, but when homebuyers are holding their nose as they cross your threshold, there’s a bone of contention from that doggy smell lingering in the air.
-You need help to remove Fido’s fragrance, so your home can be more appealing and the sale more profitable.
+You love your dog, but when homebuyers are holding their nose as they wander around your space, there’s a bone of contention from that doggy smell lingering in the air.
+So you wonder: how to get dog smell out of house?
+Eliminating odors is essential to making your home more appealing, helping you sell faster and for top dollar.

 To help you quell the smell, we’ve gathered expert insights and researched the best solutions you need to remove dog smells and add the sweet smell of success to your next showing or open house.

-Real estate agent, Edward Kaminsky, who has over 35 years of experience, in Manhattan Beach, California, knows the value of preparing your home for a sale, as he is currently ranked among the top 100 agents in the U.S. We’ll also share tips from Greg Shepard, the founder and CEO of Dallas Maids of Frisco, who has over 18 years of experience in the cleaning industry.
+Real estate agent Edward Kaminsky, who has over 35 years of experience, in Manhattan Beach, California, knows the value of preparing your home for a profitable sale.
+We’ll also share tips from Greg Shepard, the founder and CEO of Dallas Maids of Frisco, who has over 20 years of experience in the cleaning industry.

 Why do dogs make your house smell bad?